The Trail

 Checkpoint 7 (500 km loop) is Nattavaara Hembygdsförening.
 Nattavaara is 25 kilometers north of the Arctic Circle and close to Muddus National Park.
 The building is in the village and it’s a combination of a museum and a visitor facility.
 There is the main building and right next to it are several cabins.
 Athletes sleep upstairs in the main bulding and if we run out of space there, we can also use the cabins.
 There are showers and sleeping is inside.
 Things can be dried here and there is electricity to re-charge batteries.
 Drop bags and fuel are available, too.

-Photography by: Follow The Sun Photography
+Photography by: Callum Jolliffe, Follow The Sun Photography and Jonas Palsson

 Checkpoint 9 (500 km loop) is Rikti-Dokkas.
 It’s a beautiful historic site, an old farm with several buldings.
 We normally use the main building only.
 It’s got one big room with a large wood stove and two smaller rooms with a small stove in each.
 Heating it and preparing meals can be a bit tricky.
 Drying things is not easy.
 Sleeping is inside but there is no electricity.

-Photography by: Follow The Sun Photography
+Photography by: Follow The Sun Photography and Jonas Palsson

 Checkpoint facilities – Overview (work in progress)